-The Spread of Geothermal Heat Pumps in the World
+The Spread of Geothermal Heat Pumps around the World

 The nowadays application of heat pumps in the world is increasing dramatically, with Sweden taking on a leadership role when it comes to ground source heat pumps energy generation, which covers 50% of Sweden’s heating energy needs.
-Switzerland currently operates more than 60,000 thermal pumps, which saves up to 150,000 litres of liquid fuel, preventing the release into atmosphere of 39,000 tons of carbon dioxide and 325 tons of carbon monoxide.
-United States is producing annually more than one million of geothermal heat pumps, that is backed up by federal laws, which at the same time require the new erected buildings to be powered by ground source heat pumps.
+Switzerland currently operates more than 60,000 thermal pumps, which saves up to 150,000 litres of liquid fuel, preventing the release into the atmosphere of 39,000 tonnes of carbon dioxide and 325 tonnes of carbon monoxide.
+The United States is producing annually more than one million of geothermal heat pumps, that is backed up by federal laws, which at the same time require the newly erected buildings to be powered by ground source heat pumps.

-In Germany, as well as in the UK, part of the geothermal installation costs are being covered by government funded subventions.
-The current estimations which forecast that the world’s oil and gas deposits would last for 40-60 years more, push the traditional fuel (oil, gas, coal) prices up, which are expected to grow in the near future.
+In Germany, as well as in the UK, part of the geothermal installation cost is covered by government funded subventions.
+The current estimations which forecast that the world’s oil and gas deposits would last for 40-60 years more, push the traditional fuel (oil, gas, coal) prices up, which is expected to grow in the near future.
 In the context of decreasing oil and gas deposits, the World Energy Committee believes that by 2020 the share of geothermal heat pumps on the market will be around 75%.
-All these together, point to a growing and spreading trend of using eco friendly solutions as means for supplying heat to households, particularly by using ground heat pumps.
+All these together, point to a growing and spreading trend of using eco-friendly solutions as means for supplying heat to households, particularly by using ground heat pumps.

 To date, the ground source heat pumps systems are considered one of the most energy-efficient technologies, which are environmentally friendly and to a certain extent deliver a sense of independence from the world’s political and economic crises that are known to have a direct impact on the traditional energy sources price trends.

-About three quarters of the energy required for generating heat, the pump takes from the ground, the remaining 25% are covered by the electric power that is necessary for operating the ground source heat pump’s compressor.
+About three-quarters of the energy required for generating heat, the pump takes from the ground, the remaining 25% is covered by the electric power that is necessary for operating the ground source heat pump’s compressor.
 The heat that is being collected from the environment, specifically from the underground upper layers, is available in unlimited quantities.
 The ground source heat provides an environmentally safe and cost-effective household heating.